Linganesan/Dopa/README.md

 2.Introduce/remind and ingrain Method of loci strategy

-3. Interesting game like strategies that to enrich indirect/passive learning ('challenge a friend' feature)
+3.Interesting game like strategies that to enrich indirect/passive learning ('challenge a friend' feature)

 4.User specific profiling (progress)